 Entrepreneurship + Startups

 I met my business partners through work and meetups, and together we created Kennason, LLC, a consulting company for UX research, strategy, and design.
-We have worked with great and inspiring clients, and we are always excited by new and challenging ideas.
+We have worked with great and inspiring clients, from small tech startups to large organizations, and we are always excited by new and challenging ideas.

-I also spent some time leading scientific research efforts for a startup called Dumbstruck, housed in the New York Biz Lab in Schenectady, NY.
-Dumbstruck is a video testing platform that measures viewer emotion using facial analysis.
+I also spent some time leading scientific research efforts for a tech startup called Dumbstruck, housed in the New York Biz Lab in Schenectady, NY.
+Dumbstruck is a video testing platform that uses automatic facial analysis to measure viewer emotions.
+The idea of using emotion recognition in new and exciting ways was intriguing to me, but my role did not last.
+I collected some lessons and moved back into full-time consulting.

-I love volunteering efforts as an organizer for AlbanyUX.
-We are a small and scrappy group of UX professionals and students.
+I love volunteering as an organizer for AlbanyUX.
+We are a small and scrappy group of UX professionals and students who get together about once every three months to network and learn from others.

-I'm also getting a handle on being Sponsorships Director for AIGA Upstate New York, for which I love working with such a dedicated and inspiring group of creatives.
+I'm also volunteering as the Sponsorships Director for AIGA Upstate New York.
+I love working with such a dedicated, kind, and inspiring group of creatives, and I have learned so much about how to develop positive community relationships and raise money for a nonprofit.

 I am a social sciences person who kinda morphed into a creative entrepreneur somehow, and small talk at weddings is a real bitch when somebody asks what I do for a living.